 When it comes to eating out, you’ll be spoiled for choice.
 From pizza bars to the three Michelin-starred Flocons de Sel, there is something for every taste and pocket, both in the town and on the mountain.
 If you’re cooking at your chalet, you can pick up wonderful local produce at delicatessens, or there’s a Carrefour supermarket on the Route Nationale.

-One thing you’ll notice about skiing in Megève is the lack of crowds - lift queues tend to be shorter and pistes less crowded than at other large resorts.
-If you’re looking for variety and room to move, rather than adrenaline-filled challenges, Megève’s 400km of pristine pistes could be for you.
+One thing you’ll notice about holidaying in Megève is the lack of crowds - lift queues tend to be shorter and pistes less crowded than at other large resorts.
+If you’re looking for variety and room to move, rather than adrenaline-filled challenges, Megève’s 400km of pristine pistes and ski schools could be for you.